Girl Scouts of the USA: Organizational structure

-The national organization has its central headquarters in New York City.
-It is headed by a chief executive officer and a 40-member national board of directors.
-Sofia Chang currently serves as the chief executive officer, and was officially appointed in January 2022.
-The president of the National Board of Directors, the highest volunteer position, is Karen P. Layng.
+The national organization is headquartered in New York City.
+It is headed by a chief executive officer and a 30-member board of directors.
+Bonnie Barczykowski currently serves as the chief executive officer and was officially appointed in February 2023.
+The president of the board of directors is Noorain Khan.

-Below the national organization are councils, which cover a large portion of a state or geographic region.
+Councils operate below the national leadership; they usually cover a large portion of a state or geographic region.
 Some councils own and run camps for the troops within their area of responsibility.
-Councils are usually subdivided into areas, called neighborhoods, service units, or associations (terms vary), which are program delivery areas that consist of troops at all age levels in a smaller area, such as a town.
+Councils are usually subdivided into areas, variously known as neighborhoods, service units, or associations.
+These are program delivery areas that consist of troops at all age levels in a smaller area, such as a town.

 The basic unit is the troop which may or may not be sponsored.
 In contrast to Boy Scout troop-chartered organizations, Girl Scout troop sponsors do not own the troop.
 Troops range in size from as small as 5 to as large as 30 or more girls and may be divided into several patrols of 8 or fewer girls.

 Realignment

 In 2004, Girl Scouts of the USA hired a consultant "to help Girl Scouts develop a strategy to ensure our future success and growth."
-They set targets and implemented ways to change the organization for the better.
-In addition, six "gap teams" looked at ways Girl Scouts could improve its structure to prepare for future growth and success of the organization.
-This followed declines in membership and in revenue, as well as challenges in subsidizing programs for inner-city girls.
-The governance gap team found that consolidation decreased confusion and provided economies of scale, and recommended an optimal council size of approximately 10,000 girls.
-As of 2006, there were 312 regional Girl Scout councils, which own the 236,000 local troops and other groups.

-As part of a 2006 reorganization, the national board of directors consolidated the 312 councils into 109 councils.
+Six "gap teams" looked at ways Girl Scouts could improve its structure in order to ensure the future growth and success of the organization.
+This followed declines in both membership and revenue, as well as challenges in subsidizing programs in urban areas.
+The governance gap team found that consolidation decreased confusion and provided economies of scale and recommended an optimal council size of approximately 10,000 girls.
+This left 312 regional Girl Scout councils, which administrate 236,000 local troops and other groups.
+In 2004, the board of directors consolidated the 312 councils into 109 councils.

-This was not without resistance; the Manitou Girl Scout council in Wisconsin sued the national GSUSA in federal district court, alleging breach of the Girl Scout charter.
-Although the suit was summarily dismissed with prejudice by the district court, the Seventh U.S. Circuit of Appeals overturned that decision, stating that a Girl Scout council agreement "was no different than a Dunkin' Donuts franchise."
+In response to the consolidation, the Manitou Girl Scout council in Wisconsin sued GSUSA in the district court, alleging a breach of the Girl Scout charter.
+The suit was summarily dismissed with prejudice.
+The Seventh U.S. Circuit of Appeals overturned the decision, stating that a Girl Scout council agreement "was no different than a Dunkin' Donuts franchise."
 The decision of the appeals court maintained the status of the Manitou council.
 As a result, there are 112 Girl Scout councils in the United States.